 (2) If proceedings are jointly instituted or opposed by more than one employee, documents may be signed by an employee who is mandated by the other employees to sign documents.
 A list in writing of the employees who have mandated the employee to sign on their behalf must be attached to the referral document.

-Rule 5 How to serve documents on other parties
+5 How to serve documents on other parties

-(1)a party must serve a document on the other parties—
+(1) Unless otherwise provided for in these Rules, a party must serve a document on the other parties-

-(a) by handing a copy of the document to—
+(a) by handing a copy of the document to -